Kernel-based Joint Independence Tests for Multivariate Stationary and Non-stationary Time Series: dHSIC for joint independence of non-stationary time series with multiple realisations

+As a first application to data with multiple realisations, we apply our test to the MRI and Alzheimer's longitudinal data set~\cite{mri_data}, which comprises demographic and Magnetic Resonance Imaging (MRI) data collected from subjects over several visits.
+Here, we consider $n=56$ subjects, each with at least 3 visits ($T=3$), and we assume that the subjects constitute $iid$ realisations, a reasonable assumption since this is a well-designed population study with representative samples.
+We then perform dHSIC tests to find dependencies between four key variables: Age, Normalised Whole Brain Volume (nWBV), Estimated total intracranial volume (eTIV) and Clinical Dementia Rating (CDR).
+The first three variables are clinical risk factors, whereas CDR is a standardised measure of disease progression.

+Our findings are displayed as hypergraphs in Figure~\ref{fig:dementia} where nodes represent variables and hyperedges represent rejections of joint independence from the 2-way, 3-way and 4-way dHSIC tests.
+In this case, we find only 2 pairwise dependencies (Age-nWBV and nWBV-CDR) whilst eTIV is seemingly disconnected to the rest of the variables.
+Note that the possible emergent 3-way interaction (Age-eTIV-CDR) is not present, although eTIV shows the expected 3-way and 4-way dependences with CDR, nWBV and Age.
+This example highlights how our method can be used to reveal the different higher-order dependencies beyond pairwise interactions.
+To understand the complex high-order interactions of the incomplete factorisations, methods based on Streitberg and Lancaster interaction can be explored in future work~\cite{liu2023interaction}.

-\subsection{Application to Socioeconomic data}
+\subsubsection{Application to socioeconomic data}

-As a final illustration of our method, we apply it to the United Nations’ socioeconomic Sustainable Development Goals (SDGs) data set~\autocite{worldbank}, consisting of 17 SDGs measured from 2000 to 2019.
-In particular, we investigate the independence of the 17 SDG's, assuming that countries are independent realisations.
-For comparison, we divide the countries based on income level: 74 countries with low and lower middle income and 105 countries with high and upper middle income.
-We also split countries based on geography: 49 countries in the Global North and 137 countries in the Global South.
+As a final illustration in a different domain area, we test for joint independence between the United Nations’ Sustainable Development Goals (SDGs)~\cite{worldbank}.
+This data set consists of time series of a large number of socioeconomic indicators conforming the 17 SDGs (our variables $X^j, \, j=1, \ldots, 17$) measured yearly between 2000 and 2019 ($T=20$) for all 186 countries in the world (see Ref.~\cite{laumann2022complex} for details on the data set).
+We take the countries to be $iid$ realisations, as in Ref.~\cite{laumann2022complex}, although this assumption is less warranted here than for the dementia data set in Section~\ref{sec:dementia}, due to moderate correlations between countries due to socio-economic and political relationships.
+As an illustration of the differences in data dependences across country groupings, we consider two classic splits: (i) a split based on income level ($n=74$ countries with low and lower middle income and $n=105$ countries with high and upper middle income); (ii) a split based on broad geography and socio-economic development ($n=49$ countries in the Global North and $n=137$ countries in the Global South).
+This data set highlights the difficulties of examining high-order dependences as the number of variables grows, e.g., $d=17$ in this case.

-We find that lower income countries display more higher-order dependences (independence tests that cannot be rejected) than higher income countries.
-Notably, we find eight 3-way dependences and even a 5-way dependence between SDG's for lower income countries, and only a single 3-way dependence for higher income countries.
-These results suggest that the relationships between SDGs are far more complicated for lower income countries, an aspect that policy makers should carefully consider.
-Dividing the countries by global geography also returned interesting results; only the global north region displayed higher-order dependences that weren't rejected by dHSIC tests.
-Interestingly, two SDGs, climate action and life below water, have consistently appeared in higher-order dependences with other variables (in lower income, higher income, and in the global north groups).